rlivingsus/misc/heart.md

 -Heart general advice: avoid trans fat; reduce saturated fat, increase intake of fruits, vegetable, whole grains.
 "Unfortunately, their conclusions, if taken to heart, leave consumers to rely on genetics and fate to avoid coronary heart disease - an unacceptable situation given the fact that the scientific literature contains so many studies that point to benefit for omega-3 fatty acids," MacKay said.
 -CT scan and calcium buildup bad  Prothrombin: Time test to see how long blood clots.
 Inherited clotting tendencies.
 Young heart attack or stroke may indicate the presence of THROMBOPHILIA.
 The 2nd most common inherited version is referred to as Prothrombin Mutation via thrombophiliac.com/prothrombin-mutation.  *but maybe not the case cuz doesn't buildup?
 Next Anticoagulant aka blood thinners work by inhibiting clotting factors.
 Antiplatelets inhibit enzymes that cause platelets to clump together.*
--A few specialist from link above (family heart foundation).  `Jessica Durham ARNP @ The Polyclinic 904 7th Avenue; Diane Osborn ARNP, CLS @ Clinical Lipidology Virginia Mason 1100 9th Ave; Drew Baldwin MD @ Cardiology Virginia Mason; Savitha Subramanian MD @ UW Medicine, Clinical Lipidology 325 9th Ave;`
+-A few specialist from link above (family heart foundation).  `Jessica Durham ARNP @ The Polyclinic 904 7th Avenue 206.860.4669 or 206.860.2269; Diane Osborn ARNP, CLS @ Clinical Lipidology Virginia Mason 1100 9th Ave 206.223.6624 or 206.223.2313; Drew Baldwin MD @ Cardiology Virginia Mason 206.341.1111; Savitha Subramanian MD @ UW Medicine, Clinical Lipidology 325 9th Ave;`

 ### 2.4.22 Seattle Times article about Cody Pickett regarding heart disease
 -41 yr.
 Started with coronary calcium scan -an x-ray test that detects calcium-containing plaque in the arteries.
 Good to help DRs.
 ID coronary artery disease before onslaught signs and symptoms.
 A score between 100 and 300 indicates moderate plaque deposits with relative high risk over the next three to five years.
 Cody's score was 1600.